tonghuikang/blog/_posts/unpublished-text.md

 I do not believe that you can train a model to predict the whole output.
 You cannot just pass in a Sudoku.
 One cell to fill up yes, but you cannot solve the entire Sudoku.
 It does not make sense.

 Chain of thought.
 The docstring is the chain of thought.

+- You have prompt-completion pairs from the session.
+The completion is one turn taken by the model.
+The prompt is all the tokens before the completion.
+- You get the model to generate multiple completions given the prompt.
+- You have an evaluator that calculates the best completion given the prompt.
+- You train on the best completion.
+- Repeat.

+The purpose of evaluation is to understand whether a model is performing well at a certain task.
+If the model is not performing at a certain task, effort should be input .
+Of course, measuring whether how well the model is performing is not that straightforward.

+In SWE-bench, you can use the process provided by the benchmark to evaluate the model.
+If the model is asked to fixed a bug,

+Evaluation is different if you are looking at coding sessions and sandbox benchmarks.
+When looking at coding sessions, you will need to evaluate whether the response made by the agent is good.

+This is how I expect frontier AI companies use coding sessions to evaluate their models.
+Assume they want to decide whether their newly trained model performs better than the model that is involved in the coding session.

+One entry in the evaluation is one turn taken by the model.

+Once you are able to evaluate, you can train.
+This is how I think training could be done

+-

+This is how validation could be done

+- You have a held out set of sessions.
+- You train the model to generate multiple completions given the prompt.
+- You train the model to generate multiple completions given the prompt.

+- They look at one turn taken by the model
+- For each coding session they look
+- They run the same prompt against other

+Of course, there is still value training in sandboxes.

+There may be no right answers.
+But there are wrong answers.
+If the model is producing the wrong answer, we should train the model to produce the okay answers.

+- I want all my interactions with AI to be recorded, so I can annotate and share to promote knowledge on how to interact with AI
+- Ideally this is something that Claude Code should have build

+What I expect frontier companies to be collecting

+- Every follow-up message either contains new information, or AI is doing.
+- I would expect finetuning to happen on the action level.
+You cannot reproduce the environment, because you do not have access to that.
+- There should be a evaluator.
+Similar to chess, you make a move, the Stockfish evaluator bar goes up or down.

+## What could AI coding tools provide

+Ideally I want visualize all my Claude Code sessions on the web and share them.
+(What other AI coding tool have this feature?)

+This only shows the process of building the visualizer itself.
+I have some projects that I have no yet published.
+I hope to add more, but it will be slow.

+Currently the default for AI coding tools.
+Claude Code gets you to opt in although the default .
+Other AI coding tools do not show you an opt-in screen.
+It is only the enterprise offering.

+Ideally AI coding tool provider should identify what should be learnt, at the AI coding tool's cost.
+You just need the information on whether the scenario could fail, you do not need the whole trajectory data (you can see that I am taking a risk myself by sharing my session data).
+I understand AI coding tools.
+Interactions with AI is actually more valuable than published information out there, interactions with your AI is even more valuable.
+I understand that to gain an edge over the competitors you will need to.